1forb1dden1/CSC-221-Assignment/Assignment-2/Readme.md

 **Warning**: Exporting will override existing data.

+**Start The Program**: This program will start up without automatically importing.
+To quickly start up, utilize function 8 from the main menu to import all student records from the CSV.

 ## Main Menu

 The main menu in the driver class `StudentTerminal.java` offers several options for managing student records: